-The ‘Upgraded’ Bitters Boot Camp also includes a full 3 course supper club dinner experience.
+The ‘Upgraded’ Bitters Boot Camp also includes a full 3-course supper club dining experience.
 Needless to say, I left Avenue Club stuffed, and a bit tipsy.
 It was an incredible deep dive into the Madison culture!
 Plus, I had two new bitters to take home and try in my own bar!

 Let’s face it – I was armed (and dangerous) with my bitters knowledge now…I was ready for a bar battle!